billwu90325/Kaggle-Tabular-Playground-Series-Aug-2022/README.md

-# 2022 Fall ML Final Project
+# Kaggle - Tabular Playground Series - Aug 2022

 To reproduce my submission without retraining, do the following steps:
     1. Install evironment with "requirements.txt"